biplabbose/StateTransition/README.md

    * `numCellState` reads the number of different cell states.
    * `numOptRun` reads the number independent optimization runs.

 Download all the [.m files](FractionalStateTransitionEstimationCode/).
-Place the input excel sheets in the same location of the downloaded Matlab files.
-Open the `main.m` file in Matlab and enter the input details.
-Enter the location of all downloaded Matlab files in the `main.m` file using `addpath`.
-For example, If the Matlab files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the `main.m` file.
+Place the input excel sheets in the same location of the downloaded MATLAB files.
+Open the `main.m` file in MATLAB and enter the input details.
+Enter the location of all downloaded MATLAB files in the `main.m` file using `addpath`.
+For example, If the MATLAB files are in the location, `C:\xxx\yyy\` then include `addpath('C:\xxx\yyy\')` in the `main.m` file.

 Configurations of the parameters of the genetic algorithm are defined in `initialise.m`.
 If required, the user can edit the parameters in `initialise.m`.
 The description of each parameter is available in [mathworks](https://in.mathworks.com/help/gads/gamultiobj.html).